 Approximately 50% of our headcount is comprised of Group Secretaries (see below for further details).
 The pay is the same for this group of people, so the drivers of our gender pay gap focus on the NFU results without this group.
 One year on, our gender pay gap remains largely unchanged, with statistically minor movements in the figures.
 Whilst we are confident that males and females are being paid equally for doing comparative roles, fundamentally, the drivers of our gender pay gap are due to the following: We have more men than women at a senior level in the organisation, and their pay reflects their seniority.
 Conversely our lower quartile has 86% women working in predominantly clerical and administrative roles.
-Women make up over 60% of our workforce and since we started to report our results the percentage of women in our upper middle quartile has increased year on year and currently sits at 59%.
-We are pleased to see an increase in women in this quartile as we believe it will provide us with a pool of talent for the future.
+Women make up over 60% of our workforce and our upper middle quarter has 56% women.
+We are pleased to see more women in this quartile as we believe it will provide us with a pool of talent for the future.
 Whilst there are socio economic factors that influence our gender pay gap, for example women working in occupations that attract lower salaries, the NFU firmly believes there are actions that can be taken internally to close the gap.
 UNDERSTANDING OUR DATA Why report with and without Group Secretaries?

 A number of our employees are called 'Group Secretaries'.
 These are valued members of our workforce, but operate differently to the other roles within our organisation.
 The Group Secretary rate of pay is agreed with the National Association of Group Secretaries and Group Secretaries also additionally earn commission from running an NFU Mutual agency.
 As such we have broken down the report to show what the figures are when they are included in the data, and what the figures are when they are not included.
-What you need to know about the data The data is comprised of a snapshot of our pay data taken on 5th April 2020.
+What you need to know about the data The data is comprised of a snapshot of our pay data taken on 5th April 2021.
 The bonus data included in this snapshot also includes the 12 months leading up to the snapshot date.
 A negative gender pay gap means that, on average, women's gross hourly earnings are higher than those of men.
 A positive gender pay gap means that, on average, men's gross hourly earnings are higher than those of women.
 Gender pay is not the same as equal pay The Gender Pay Gap shows the difference in the average pay between all men and women irrespective of their role.
 Equal pay ensures that men and women performing the same task are paid the same.
 It is unlawful to pay people unequally because of their gender.
-THE RESULTS With Group Secretaries
+THE RESULTS With Group Secretaries Mean gender pay gap 0.40% Median gender pay gap -51.80%

-Mean gender pay gap -2.0% Median gender pay gap -57.5%
+Mean gender bonus gap 21.10% Median gender bonus gap 28.80%